How to start a cinema

 • Air conditioning – or at least a good quality heating and cooling system

-• Projection – in-focus and flicker free projection complemented by multi-channel sound, usually based around a digital process such as Dolby Digital or DTS
+• Projection – in-focus and flicker-free projection complemented by multi-channel sound, usually based around a digital process such as Dolby Digital or DTS

 Number of auditoria

-Almost all new cinemas are multi-screen designs.
-Even in smaller communities, new single screen cinemas are rare.
-The reasons are partly economic and partly related to programming.
 The economic rationale is based on the fact that there are several quite different cinema audiences and few films cross several categories.
-Screening one particular film will appeal to some sections of the potential audience but not others.
-Two or more screens increases the number of different audiences that can be reached in any one week, effectively spreading the risk and helping ensure a particular level of income for the year.
+Screening one particular film will appeal to some sections of the potential audience, but not to others.
+Having two or more screens therefore increases the number of different audiences you can reach in any given week, effectively spreading the risk and helping ensure a particular level of income for the year.
 Cinemas that show films on release date will usually have to offer screen exclusivity in order to secure the film.
 So with first run cinemas, it is only possible to offer greater choice for different audiences with multiple screens.

-Multi-screen cinemas provide additional benefits when a wide range of programming is being presented, such as during a film festival or when a diverse range of community and education uses is involved.
-In terms of operating costs, there is not a great difference between having a two or three screen cinema compared to a single larger cinema.
-Projection boxes are often built now so one box can serve multiple screens.
-The capital costs may not be greatly different either, depending on the design.
+In terms of operating costs, there is not a great difference between running a two or three-screen cinema compared to a single larger cinema.
+Projection boxes are often built now so that one can serve multiple screens.
+Capital costs may not differ greatly either, depending on the design.

 Seating capacity and space requirements

 The amount of space required for each auditorium depends on a number of factors but the figures below provide an approximate guide.
-The calculations are based on a modern design using 1.10–1.20 metres from seat back to seat back and 550 – 600mm seat widths.
+The calculations are based on a modern design using 1.10-1.20 metres from seat back to seat back and 550-600mm seat widths.

 • 200 seats: 270m² / 2,900 ft2